1 dies after high-speed chase involving several teens ends in crash in NW Harris Co., police say

 Investigators believe all of the people inside the suspects' vehicle were about 16 and 17 years old.

-One innocent person involved in the wreck was taken to hospital in stable condition, and another stayed at the scene.
+One person, who wasn't involved in the chase but crashed with the suspect, was taken to the hospital in stable condition, and another stayed at the scene.

-"It's holiday season, one suspect here who's deceased - prayers to family - we don't know what was going on, who was in the car just yet, or why they fled," Hatcher said.
+"You know it's the holiday season.
+There is one potential suspect here, who is deceased on the scene, so our prayers do go out to the family members," Hatcher said.
+"We don't know exactly what was going on, who was in the car just yet, or why."